Area introduction area guide

 Kabuki-Za

-Pedestrian Street (Ginza Street)
+Pedestrian Parade (Ginza Street)

 The birthplace of Ginza